SethEBaldwin/fastpivot/README.md

 pivot_sparse_df = pivot_sparse(df, index=NAME_IDX, columns=NAME_COL, values=NAME_VALUE, fill_value=0.0)
 print(msg, time.perf_counter() - tick)
 print(pivot_sparse_df)
 ~~~
 # Benchmarks

 Computed using AMD Ryzen 5 2600 CPU and 16 GB RAM.
 Time is in denoted in seconds.
-NaN indicates either the function is not capable of doing the computation or the function ran out of memory.
+NaN indicates that the function is not capable of doing the computation.
+OOM indicates that the function ran out of memory.

 N_ROWS denotes the number of rows in the input dataframe.
 N_COLS denotes the number of distinct values in the column which is passed as the columns argument.